oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 This specification defines two primary data formats:

 1. SD-JWT is a composite structure enabling selective disclosure of its contents.
-The definition in this document comprises the following:
+It comprises the following:
-  - A format for enabling selective disclosure in nested JSON data structures, supporting selectively disclosable object properties (name-value pairs) and array elements
+  - A format for enabling selective disclosure in nested JSON data structures, supporting selectively disclosable object properties (name/value pairs) and array elements
   - A format for encoding the selectively disclosable data items
   - A format extending the JWS Compact Serialization, allowing for the combined transport of the Issuer-signed JSON data structure and the disclosable data items
   - An alternate format extending the JWS JSON Serialization, also allowing for transport of the Issuer-signed JSON data structure and disclosure data

 2. SD-JWT+KB is a composite structure enabling cryptographic key binding when presented to the Verifier.
-The definition in this document comprises the following:
+It comprises the following:
-  - A facility for associating an SD-JWT to a key pair
+  - A facility for associating an SD-JWT with a key pair
   - A format for a Key Binding JWT (KB-JWT) that proves possession of the private key of the associated key pair
   - A format extending the SD-JWT format for the combined transport of the SD-JWT